MeirionHughes/web-streams-extensions/README.md

 #### mapSync\<T, R>(select: (chunk: T) => R): Op\<T, R>

-Synchronous version of map for better performance when no async operations are needed.
+Synchronous version of `map` for better performance when no async operations are needed.
+Also allows explicitly mapping to `Promise` objects, where the normal `map` would `await` the select result.

 ```ts
 let result = await toArray(